wahabaftab/wahabaftab.github.io/_posts/2016-05-22-L3SB_Steganography.md

 title: "Secure HTTP Server using Steganography"
 layout: inner_page
 last_modified_at:
-excerpt: An HTTP secure client server model made with Python networking sockets using Least 3 Bits Steganography.
+excerpt: An HTTP server using Least 3 Bits Steganography to serve web clients with secure contents.

 ---